 Access offers three macro actions SetTempVar, RemoveTempVar, and RemoveAllTempVars which helps you to create and make use of temporary variables within the macros.

-These temporary variables can be used in conditional expressions to control execution of macros or to migrate data to or from report/forms.
+These temporary variables can be used in conditional expressions to control execution of macros in Access or to migrate data to or from report/forms.
 It can also be used for other purposes in which temporary storage places is required for the value.
 You can access these kinds of variables in VBA also.
 So, it can also used for communicating data to or from VBA modules.

-Ways To Create Macros In MS Access Database
+How To Create Macros In MS Access Database

 Way 1: Create A Simple Macro